 LNG as Marine Fuel in Jacksonville

-In 2017 Eagle LNG will supply Crowley Maritime with the LNG fuel for two of the world's first LNG-powered combination container (ConRo) vessels.
-These ships will operate in U.S. mainland to Puerto Rico trade.
+Since 2017, Eagle LNG has continued to supply Crowley Maritime with the LNG fuel for two of the world's first LNG-powered combination container (ConRo) vessels.
+These ships operate in U.S. mainland to Puerto Rico trade.
 These Jones Act, Commitment Class vessels are highly advanced, environmentally friendly, and are capable of optimal transit times.
 To support these and future LNG-powered ships, Eagle has developed a sustainable LNG supply infrastructure with fresh, new designs for terminal and shore-side bunker operations.
 Eagle is meeting the maritime industry's growing need for 'LNG as a marine fuel' with advanced environmental designs capable of operating within a small footprint.

 The Eagle LNG Way

 Eagle LNG utilizes the type of business models that involve various ranges of risk sharing.
-One of the key challenges in creating SSLNG infrastructure is the need for harmonized investments and risk allocation throughout the value chain.
-Potential SSLNG market participants and investors are comfortable with the types of risks (pricing, contracts) they are used to.
-Usually, global LNG infrastructure developers and suppliers favor long-term contracts, but that trend has been changing.
+One of the key challenges in creating small scale LNG infrastructure is the need for harmonized investments and risk allocation throughout the value chain.
+Eagle provides potential small scale LNG market participants and investors with familiar types of investment risks (i.e., pricing, contracts).
 A shipowner considering LNG or dual fuel engines for an upcoming newbuild does not want his fuel purchasing process to dramatically change.
 The LNG supplier needs to ensure the fuel price is a transparent and predictable price with a commitment term that suits the needs of the customer.
 The Eagle LNG integrated business model takes into account the entire gas value chain with the risks being shared between partners.
 Eagle LNG is at the forefront of providing the infrastructure solutions that will be needed by the shipping industry post 2020.

 LNG as a fuel appears commercially the most attractive when comparing the expected prices from 2020 of low sulphur heavy fuel oil (LSHFO) or Marine Gas Oil (MGO), and the extensive long term availability of natural gas.